Respect Party: Anti-Zionism

 Respect was anti-Zionist and, according to Benedek, rejected "the right to independent Jewish statehood in Israel".
 It presented this position through the terminology of social justice and human rights.
 One of its core principles was stated support for the Palestinian people and opposition to what Respect described as "the apartheid system that oppresses them".
 It was constitutionally committed to supporting the Palestine Solidarity Campaign and the boycotting of Israel.
 It calls for Israel to withdraw from any land conquered in 1967, and for the right of return to be granted to all Palestinians forced to move on the formation of the state of Israel in 1948.
 On its website and published fliers, it included maps of the Levant in which the entirety of Israel was labelled "Occupied Palestine".
 In 2017, the party's website asserts: "Respect supports the idea of a democratic bi-national solution of one state from the Jordan River to the Mediterranean Sea in which all people, Jews, Muslims and Christians live equally; one man, one woman, one vote" and says British foreign policy should recognise Britain's "partial responsibility for the problem by their participation in the creation of the state of Israel".

 According to the party's national council member Yvonne Ridley, speaking at London's Imperial College in February 2006, Respect "is a Zionist-free party... if there was any Zionism in the Respect Party they would be hunted down and kicked out."

 The rejection of Israel's right to exist and the characterisation of it as a garrison of American imperialism in the Middle East had been espoused by the SWP even prior to the establishment of Respect.

-In February 2013, George Galloway walked out of a debate organised by Christ Church, Oxford because his opponent was an Israeli citizen.
+In February 2013, George Galloway walked out of a debate organised by Christ Church, Oxford because his opponent was Eylon Levy, an Israeli citizen.
 He explained his actions thus: "The reason is simple: no recognition, no normalisation.
 Just boycott, divestment and sanctions, until the apartheid state is defeated.
 I never debate with Israelis nor speak to their media.
 If they want to speak about Palestine – the address is the PLO."
 The Zionist Federation called it a "racist" walkout displaying "xenophobic" tendencies.

 Respect was supportive of anti-Zionist Islamist militant groups like Hezbollah and Hamas.
 In July 2006, Respect official Lindsey German stated that "whatever disagreements I have with Hamas and Hezbollah, I would rather be in their camp... they want democracy.
 Democracy in the Middle East is Hamas, is Hezbollah".
 Galloway met with Hamas leader Khaled Mashal In September 2006, and that November the party's national-secretary John Rees attended the Beirut International Conference organised by Hezbollah.